Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Refine Edge can actually save you money.
-If you take photos in a studio environment, all you need to do is shoot on a plain background and you can use refine edge in Photoshop to easily cut out your subject and place them on digital background.
-Here's how it's done.
+Refine Edge can save you money.
+If you take photos in a studio environment, all you need to do is shoot on a plain background, and you can use refine edge in Photoshop to quickly cut out your subject and place them on digital background.
+Here’s how it’s done.

 Refine Edge Tutorial Video

 When to Use Refine Edge vs. Other Selection Methods